jruns/speedy-utilities/README.md

 ```php
 define( 'WP_UTILITIES_DELAY_SCRIPTS_AND_STYLES', true );
 ```
-Or activate the utility on the WP Performance Utilities wp-admin options page.
+Or activate the utility on the Performance Utilities wp-admin options page.

 To modify the default user interaction autoload delay of 15000 milliseconds (15s), you can add this to your wp-config.php file:
 ```php
 define( 'WP_UTILITIES_DELAY_SCRIPTS_AND_STYLES_AUTOLOAD_DELAY', 15000 );
 ```
-Or override the default value in the WP Performance Utilities wp-admin options page.
+Or override the default value in the Performance Utilities wp-admin options page.
 The value entered should be in milliseconds.
 This is a failsafe that will ensure that a script will still load even if the user takes longer to interact with the page.

 Then specify the scripts or stylesheets to be delayed with the `wp_utilities_scripts_and_styles_to_delay` filter by adding something like the following to your functions.php file: